Wildlife-friendly container display

 Cultivation and care

-This display uses white lacy annual Orlaya grandiflora – Ammi majus would also work.
+This wild style plant pot display uses white lacy annual Orlaya grandiflora – Ammi majus would also work.
 Plus ladybird poppies for a clash of red and pink – it looks fantastic at Great Dixter, seeded among the silver-leaved, shocking magenta-pink-flowered Lychnis coronaria.

 For the annual orlaya and poppies to flower so early in the year, the seeds need to be sown September-October.
 Sow directly where they are to flower or into cell units or individual pots, to avoid disturbing their roots.
 There is still time to sow the seeds – until the end of May – directly where you want them to flower later this summer.
 Or the perennial dianthus, centaurea and daucus can also be grown from seed, but won’t flower in their first year – for more instant gratification buy them as plug plants or in pots.